wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## SDKs for Framework Instrumentation

-Framework-level (Level 3) SDKs instrument the operations of popular component frameworks of a microservice.
+Framework-level SDKs (Level 3 SDKs) instrument the operations of popular component frameworks of a microservice.
 Each SDK in this group instruments a particular framework in a particular programming language.
 Wavefront provides SDKs for many common microservices frameworks, so you can collect observability data from the inbound requests and outbound responses of each microservice in a cloud-based application, with minimal code changes.
 [SDK languages.](#SDKlevels)

 Framework-level SDKs are a good place to start if you are new to instrumentation because these SDKs are simple to use:
 * Depending on the SDK, you might edit a configuration file or instantiate a few helper objects in your code.
 No further coding is required.
 * When you recompile and deploy your application, the SDK automatically collects predefined metrics, histograms, and trace data from the framework's operations, and then sends the data to Wavefront, where you can visualize it.

 For example, suppose you have a Java microservice that uses a Jersey-compatible framework for building RESTful web services.
 The following screen shows predefined metrics and histograms from that microservice, after you have instrumented it with the Wavefront observability SDK for the Jersey framework.
-These metrics support the RED methodology for monitoring a microservice's Rate (number of requests being served per second), Errors (number of failed requests per second), and Duration (histogram distributions of the amount of time each request takes).
+You can view RED metrics that measure the microservice's Request rate, Error rate, and Duration.
 SDKs for other frameworks might collect latencies, payload sizes, runtime information, and so on.

 ![tracing fmwk sdk](images/tracing_framework_sdk.png)